Varjo launches new generation of human-eye resolution VR headsets

 The XR-3 and VR-3 are aimed at professional applications with a need for photorealistic virtual reality.

 It takes a lot of effort and money to build this kind of headset.
 The company started in 2016 and has raised $100 million.
-It currently employes 130 people.
+It currently employs 130 people.
 The biggest customers have been buying the devices at a rate of hundreds of units, Mäkinen said, adding that the first customer was a billionaire who used it for entertainment purposes.

 “Maybe this time, we can get 10 billionaires,” Mäkinen joked.
 “Half-Life: Alyx looks so great with this headset.”